roopeshvs/Student-Scores-Chart/README.md

     return JsonResponse(serializer.data, safe=False)
 ```

 When a Student is added through our React Application, we make an API request with the Student ID, Name and Score.
 If the request contains valid data, that is, Student ID should not exist already or if Student ID exists, the Student Name should be same as the one previously entered.
-Valid Scores are considered to be between 0 and 100 for this application.

 ```python
 @api_view(["POST"])